TravelFoodExpert

 2. A new street food policy in Bangkok

-In the last few years, the Bangkok street food scene changed enormously due to the current policy executed by the government.
+In recent years, Bangkok’s street food scene has changed enormously due to new government policies.

-In many areas, selling street food from a cart is forbidden and hawkers are appointed to sell their delicious treats in designated food areas, such as night markets or non-busy roads.
+In many areas, selling street food from a cart is now forbidden, and hawkers have been relocated to designated food zones, such as night markets or less busy roads.

-The reason for cleaning up the streets is simple: the carts were blocking the always-busy streets of Thailand’s capital.
+The reason for cleaning up the streets is simple: the carts were blocking the always-busy roads of Thailand’s capital.

-In most areas, the new policy drastically changed the sidewalks in a positive way, but Bangkok lost a part of its authenticity.
+In most areas, the new policy has drastically improved the sidewalks, but Bangkok has lost a part of its authenticity.

-The street food at one of the more popular street food streets in Sukhumvit, namely Sukhumvit Soi 38, is completely gone.
+The street food at one of Sukhumvit’s most popular food streets — Sukhumvit Soi 38 — is completely gone.

-But it does not mean that street food in Bangkok has completely vanished.
+However, this doesn’t mean that street food in Bangkok has vanished entirely.

 3. What are the best places to find street food in Bangkok?